ttb-hcmut/.github/doc/design-notes.md

 For our system, we use **Exhibit 2: frontend-defined protocol**.

 This design improves observability and developer ergonomics, at the cost of some complexity.
 The monadic `Clientside` abstraction helps mitigate the OCaml-to-Python translation barrier.
-While marked experimental, this system is aligned with our philosophy of **expression over performance**.[^0]
+While marked experimental, this system is aligned with our philosophy of **expression over performance**.

-[^0]: Kinten’s opinion: expressiveness matters more unless performance becomes a blocker.

 ---

 # Microcluster\_exec Architecture